-An over current protection block is built-in the module.
+An over current protection block is built-in the chip.
 It helps preventing surge currents required when the transmitter is used at its highest power levels, thus protecting the battery that may power the application.
 The current clamping value is controlled by OcpTrim bits in RegOcp, and is calculated with the following formula:

-$$Imax = 45 + 5 \cdot OcpTrim{.}mA{.}$$
+$$Imax = 45 + 5 \times OcpTrim(mA)$$

-Note Imax sets a limit on the current drain of the Power Amplifier only, hence the maximum current drain of the RFM69HW is equal to Imax + I{FS}
+Note Imax sets a limit on the current drain of the Power Amplifier only, hence the maximum current drain of the SX1231H is equal to $Imax + I{FS}$